mickfuzz/phd4/_posts/thesis_chapters/2023-9-5-Methods.md

 But the are explored in more detail in the following section. -->
 <!-- For example in this iteration, x is authentic, -->

-Authentic tools in settings where students may find their novice skills lacking can negatively impact on experiences of self-efficacy and thus agency.
-While this is clearly the case in factory-based drama proceses, the value of digital tools allows students to to work with more authentic practices.

-In addition, an inspirational aspect of _lifting the lid_ on previously unknown technology was reflected in a conversation among adult participants.
-They communicated a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.

-While the last chapter addressed authenticity of tools and processes in general terms this chapter has explored the impact on learners.
-For example, the design of the starting template shielded learners from much of the complexity of the underlying web-technology and provided affordances via embodied elements that facilitated learner agency via expression of home interests, play with dynamics and game layout.
-The partially working environment and immediate feedback this allowed also gave rapid access access to varied forms of face to face community activity including varied forms of playtesting and social interaction and ways to access help from peers and facilitators.

-These observations support existing research on computing projects in the work of Papert [-@papert_mindstorms_1980] on Mircoworlds and subsequent research on programming tools in the constructionist tradition [@kafai_constructionism_1996-1; @kafai_mindstorms_2014].
-In this study, in contrast to the specially created tools of Scratch and Logo, the protected Microworld is built as a shield area within a more genuine ecology of authentic tool use and practices.

 <!-- While, initially conceived as a starting activity, many learners stuck with those possibilities for a long period of time. -->
 <!-- The next stage was to imagine game elements to add to the design in the form of GDPs.